AcalaNetwork/Acala/README.md

 # remove all of the containers.
 docker-compose rm

-# If you want to clear the data and restart, you need to clear the volumes.
+# NOTE: If you want to clear the data and restart, you need to clear the volumes.
 # remove volume
 docker volume ls
 docker volume rm [volume_name]